 Allotment group give youngsters the chance to get their fingers dirty this Easter.

-Members of the Willoughby Road Allotment Association are encouraging youngsters to join them on Sunday 8th April 2018, as they host their first Easter Egg Hunt.
+Members of the Willoughby Road Allotment Association are encouraging youngsters to join them on Sunday 28th April 2018, as they host their second Easter Egg Hunt.

 The event, organised by committee members, is aimed at showing children the excitement and fun of home grown produce, whilst searching for the hidden Easter Eggs.